ddeereAMCHS/Py-UserInput2/README.md

 # UserInput2

 - Create a program called `UserInput2.py`
-- Prompt the user to enter their full name
+- Prompt the user to enter their full name and store that in a variable
-- Using substring and indexOf, create a variable that is the user's first name
+- Create another variable that is the user's first name
 - Prompt the user to enter the number of apples they want to buy
 - Prompt the user to enter the cost of an apple
 - Calculate the total cost of the apples